The EdTech Company That Is Putting the Brakes on Digital Distraction

 In a recent interview with NPR, Jesse Stommel, Director of the Division of Teaching and Learning Technologies at the University of Mary Washington, explained, “Ultimately, I see strict laptop policies (and especially blanket bans) as a form of control.”
 Stommel further noted, “I don’t think the attention of students is actually something teachers can or should control.”
 In lieu of this authoritarian approach, Stommel suggests conversion: “We can talk to students about attention and have them talk to us about how attention works for them.”

-While Stommel’s approach may be ideal, especially at the postsecondary level, could it work in a classroom with 34 tween-age students?
+While Stommel’s approach may be ideal, especially at the postsecondary level, could it work in a classroom with 34 tween-age students or is a solution like NetRef needed instead?
 Unless one’s middle schoolers are exceptionally well behaved, this seems unlikely.
 Unfortunately, the consequences of not intervening are also significant.

 The authors of a 2017 survey on media multitasking (MMT), which examined the results of multiple research studies on MMT, found “A growing body of research investigating MMT has generally, but not always, revealed reduced performance on cognitive tasks and well-being surveys.”
-The authors of the study note that such research raises concerns regarding the impact of MMT behavior during certain types of activities, especially doing homework and learning in technology-rich classrooms.
+The authors of the study note that such research raises concerns regarding the impact of MMT behavior during certain types of activities, including homework.
 Based on these facts, the authors offer the following advice to educators: “Until we are able to understand the direction of causality, suggest to people of all ages and abilities that they give careful consideration to how they engage with media.”

 Given that mere suggestions don’t always work when it comes to controlling the use of digital devices in the classroom, it seems likely that NetRef will attract the attention of many educators and school administrators.